Avocarrot/hiring/devops/assignment.md

 # Objective

-You are a DevOps engineer working for an ad-tech company called Blue Banana.
+You are a DevOps engineer working at an ad-tech company called Blue Banana.

 The current CI/CD process automates the provision of services on virtual machines running some linux distribution.